Use Alternative Information

 It should be accurate and succinct but not redundant to the word already provided and avoid use phrases like "image of ..." or "graphic of ..." to describe the image.

 A decorative or non-informative image will need to have

 Some WYSIWYG (some versions of Microsoft Office) editors will require something in the input box for alt text (may be called title) to generate the alt attribute in the code.
-So in that case you may have to put in a space.
+So, in that case, you may have to put in a space.
 Some screen readers will work with this, others may not.
 Try it and then look at your code, test with code sniffer.
-If you got it right you will get a warning form code sniffer that there is a blank alt tag.
+If you got it right you will get a warning from code sniffer that there is a blank alt tag.

-Decorative Images do need an ALT Tag, but the ALT tag can be no-space (ALT="", best for Web) or a blank space (ALT=" " best for Microsoft Office or a CMS).
+Decorative Images do need an ALT Tag, but the ALT tag can be no space (ALT="", best for The Web) or a blank space (ALT=" " best for Microsoft Office or a CMS).
 Both are valid but produce slightly different results across environments.

 The following code displays an image of an exclamation point.
 Depending on the type of screen reader, a user would hear the equivalent of “Graphic: Important”.

 When using an image for a button, the alternative text should describe what the button will do when activated, such as "Search", "Submit", "Register", "Place order", etc. For an image button on a site search form, the following code conveys the information to a screen reader:

 <input type="image" alt="Search">

 Image title provides additional information and follows the rules of a regular title: it should be relevant, short, catchy, and concise (a title “offers advisory information about the element for which it is set“).
 In the browsers, FireFox and Opera title pops up when you hover over an image.